iclr2026-enlsp/iclr2026-enlsp.github.io/index.md

 -->

 <p>
+The rapid evolution of large language and speech models has revealed a critical insight: scaling alone no longer guarantees intelligence.
+As reasoning becomes central to model success, the next frontier for researchers is mastering the art of efficient thinking.
-The Efficient Natural Language and Speech Processing (ENLSP) Workshop aims to advance the efficiency of large language and speech models across three key dimensions: <b>Model Design</b>, <b>Training</b>, and <b>Inference</b>—with a particular emphasis this year on <b>reasoning capabilities</b> and <b>test-time compute</b>.
+This workshop aims to advance the efficiency of large language and speech models across the key dimensions: <b>Model Design and Architecture</b>, <b>Training</b>, and <b>Inference</b>—with a particular emphasis this year on <b>reasoning capabilities</b> and <b>test-time compute</b>.
 While enabling models to ``think longer'' has shown promise, they must also <b><i>think smarter</i></b> that requires a stronger focus on efficiency in how models reason and adapt across diverse deployment settings.

-ENLSP brings together academic researchers and industry experts in a dynamic program featuring <i>invited talks</i>, <i>panel discussions</i>, peer-reviewed <i>paper</i> and <i>poster presentations</i>, a <i>demo track</i>, and <i>mentorship sessions</i> for new researchers.
+Our workshop brings together academic researchers and industry experts in a dynamic program featuring <i>invited talks</i>, <i>panel discussions</i>, peer-reviewed <i>paper and poster presentations</i>, a <i>demo track</i>, and <i>mentorship sessions</i> for new researchers.
-The workshop provides a unique opportunity to explore emerging challenges in efficient AI, exchange ideas, and foster collaborations to bring together researchers from the machine learning, systems, optimization, theory and applied AI communities.
+The workshop offers a unique space to explore emerging challenges in efficient AI, exchange ideas, and foster collaborations to bring together researchers from the machine learning, systems, optimization, theory and applied AI communities.
 </p>